hugopl/hugopl.github.io/_posts/2021-04-01-gtk3-us-keyboard-accents.markdown

 To generate a `'` character I type <kbd>'</kbd> + <kbd>&nbsp;&nbsp;&nbsp;&nbsp;</kbd>.
 It's this way since ever.... but lately (starting from GTK3 version 3.24.28) somebody decided that this was a bug, not a feature.
 If someone type this compose sequence the generated character should be `´`, not `'`, and to generate `'` you would need to type <kbd>AltGr</kbd> + <kbd>'</kbd>.
 The problem is that in protuguese the character `´` alone have no meaning/usage, on the other hand the character `'` is used a lot when programming, i.e. this had a huge impact on me.

-Long story short, to let GTK behave like I'used to, create a file named `.XCompose` on your home directory with this:
+Long story short, to let GTK behave like I'used to, create a file named `.XCompose` in your home directory with this:

 ```
 <dead_acute> <space>                : "'"   apostrophe # APOSTROPHE